joakimoh/AtomTapeUtils/README.md

 ## Description of the utilities
 All utilites are run from command line (DOS or Linux).
 There are many utilities and the easiest way to explain them is to decsribe a few typical usages.

-### You have a tape with old Acorn Atom programs that you have digitalised into a WAV file and you want to extract the programs from it.
+### You have a tape with old Acorn Atom/BBC Micro programs that you have digitalised into a WAV file and you want to extract the programs from it.

 The WAV file must be a 16-bit/mono PCM file (preferable 44.1 kHz but other samplein rates could be used as well).
 Filter the WAV file *my_tape.wav* to clean it up a bit before trying to decode it.